Stan Dodson – Executive Director, Oakland Trails

 Stan is a graduate of the Oakland Citizens Police Academy, has received three Local Hero awards from City of Oakland Councilmembers, and in 2014, La Farine was honored with a “Small Business of the Year” award from Oakland’s Mayor and City Council.

-While still overseeing Oakland Trails from afar, Stan is currently living full-time at his home in Arnold, CA and is a full-time student at Columbia College in Sonora studying forestry, natural resources, and GIS, and is working as a forestry aid for fire fuels management with California State Parks.
+While still overseeing Oakland Trails from afar, Stan is currently living full-time at his home in Tuolumne County and is a graduate of Columbia College in Sonora, CA, with degrees in Forestry and Natural Resources.
+He is the program manager at the Central Sierra Environmental Resource Center.